vonderklaas/vonderklaas/README.md

 ### Hello world!

-I am a front-end engineer with almost 5 years of experience.
+I am a frontend engineer with almost 5 years of experience.

 #### Contribution